sainink0309/crashlens/docs/STEP_2_INGESTION_SUMMARY.md

 ## Overview

-Step 2 implements a unified log ingestion layer that both `guard` and `policy-check` can use, eliminating duplicate JSON parsing logic while adding streaming support for large files.
+Step 2 implements a unified log ingestion layer that both `guard` and `guard` can use, eliminating duplicate JSON parsing logic while adding streaming support for large files.

 ## Files Created